MannyASM/Herc-TK4/README.md

 HELLOW  - hello world module by Mainframe Concepts

 JASMTEST [J(ob) ASM(assembly) Test]
-- leverages ASMFCLG proc to compile and execute inline HELLOW assembler program
+- leverages ASMFCLG proc to assemble, link and execute an inline program (HELLOW)

 JASMCLG [J(ob) ASM(assembly) CLG(Compile, Link, Go)]
-- this job looks for assembler program HELLOW located in HERC01.TEST.ASM
+- this job looks for assembly program HELLOW located in HERC01.TEST.ASM
 - it shows how we can assemble, link and execute HELLOW as separate steps
-- this allows us to control some of the output files such as listings
+- this allows control of some of the output files such as listings
 - HELLOW is a very simple program that outputs a message to operator console
-- now this can be used to study assembly instructions, compile options, etc.
+- can be used to further study assembly instructions and parm options

 JASMCLG_Job_Output [J(ob) ASM(assembly) CLG(Compile, Link, Go) - JOb Output]
 - this is the job run results